w3f/Grant-Milestone-Delivery/deliveries/Interstellar-WP2-M1.md

 As we prioritize the user experience and aim to showcase the FPS improvement compared to the previous milestone, there is no need for a Docker here.
 Instead, we provide  an offline demo app to simplify the evaluation.

-However, if you'd like to test the full pipeline for this milestone, we can provide you with both a Docker and an online app.
+However, if you'd like to test the full pipeline for this milestone, we can provide you with both a Docker and an online version of the app and the related demo tuturial.